0xbitx/Dedsec-usb/README.md

 Computers have certain built-in safeguards against flash drives, and they don’t automatically run programs from these devices.
 In contrast, most computers intuitively trust keyboards.
 When they receive a keystroke from a keyboard, they assume that a trustworthy user is putting in those keystrokes and they follow the directions.

-In light of that, if you put in a rubber ducky into a computer, the rubber ducky can tell the computer to take all kinds of actions including the following:
+In light of that, if you put in a dedsec-usb into a computer, the dedsec-usb can tell the computer to take all kinds of actions including the following:

   -   Go to a certain website and download malware or ransomware.
   -   Pull up a website with code that puts a “backdoor” into your system, giving hackers the entrance they need to manipulate accounts or commit other types of fraud.
   -   Launch an app or a reverse-shell program, allowing the hacker to track the keystrokes you enter so they can steal usernames, passwords, and other critical details.
   -   Delete, add, or steal files.